 Do your teachers do astrological consultations and readings?

 Yes they do!
-Please visit our faculty page.
-Visit their individual websites for booking information.
+Please visit our faculty page and their individual websites for booking information.

 If I have to miss a day, can I catch up by joining one of the other cohorts?
 Can I switch to a different cohort anytime?

 No. To keep the integrity of the group container, we do not allow switching of cohorts once the program has begun.
 If you need to switch cohorts (for instance from a weekend cohort to a weekday), we can likely accommodate this until September 1st.